mbarkhau/bumpver/README.md

 not express anything about

     - Don't ever break things.
-When users depend on your software, backward compatability matters and the way to express backward incompatible changes is not to bump a version number, but to change the package name.
+When users depend on your software, backward compatibility matters and the way to express backward incompatible changes is not to bump a version number, but to change the package name.
 A change in the package name clearly communicates that a user must change their code so that it will work with the changed API.
-Everybody who does not have the bandwith for those changes, doesn't even have to be aware of your new release.
+Everybody who does not have the bandwidth for those changes, doesn't even have to be aware of your new release.